 The compilation and dissemination of the data are governed by the Statistical Law No. 12/1989 "Public Statistical Function" of May 9, 1989, and Law No. 4/1990 of June 29 on “National Budget of State for the year 1990" amended by Law No. 13/1996 "Fiscal, administrative and social measures" of December 30, 1996, makes compulsory all statistics included in the National Statistics Plan.
 The National Statistical Plan 2009-2012 was approved by the Royal Decree 1663/2008.
 It contains the statistics that must be developed in the four year period by the State General Administration's services or any other entity dependent on it.
 All statistics included in the National Statistics Plan are statistics for state purposes and are obligatory.
 The National Statistics Plan 2017-2020, approved by Royal Decree 410/2016, of 31 October, is the Plan currently implemented.
 This statistical operation has governmental purposes, and it is included in the National Statistics Plan 2017-2020.
 (Statistics of the State Administration).

-Regulation (EU) no. nº 549/2013 of the Council, 21 May 2013, regarding the European System of National and Regional Accounts, contains the reference framework of common accounting concepts, definitions, classifications and norms intended for the development of National Accounts.
+Besides, the Regulation (EU) no. nº 549/2013 of the Council, 21 May 2013, regarding the European System of National and Regional Accounts, contains the reference framework of common accounting concepts, definitions, classifications and norms intended for the development of national accounts in the EU.

-Quarterly Spanish National Accounts is a statistical operation included in the National Statistical Plan, which is therefore subject to the Law on the Public Statistical Function, 9 May 1989.
+Besides, QSNA is a statistical action included in the National Statistical Plan, which is therefore subject to the Law on the Public Statistical Function, 9 May 1989.
 As a result, its data is protected by Statistical Secrecy in all the stages of its development.

 INEbase is the system the INE uses to store statistical information on the Internet.
 It contains all the information the INE produces in electronic formats.
 The primary organisation of the information follows the theme-based classification of the Inventory of Statistical Operations of the State General Administration .
 The basic unit of INEbase is the statistical operation, defined as the set of activities that lead to obtaining statistical results on a determined sector or subject based on the individually collected data.
 Also included in the scope of this definition are synthesis preparation.